This is part two of a feature on the subway at South Kensington. Part one is here.

 Those mysterious holes regularly spaced along the sides of the subway tunnel are an enigma.
 Many of them, very similarly sized and shaped.
 What could they have been for?

 The subway barely ever featured in the public domain despite the copious amounts of publicity printed by the underground over the years.
 Perhaps knowledge of it was good enough?
 Below is an example of an old tube guide to the museums, no mention of any subway!
-Might as well walk the streets, there’s no subway to be seen ok?
+Might as well walk the streets to the museums!

-Here’s a good photo guide to the underpass.
+Here’s a good photo guide to the South Kensington subway.